The first signs of ageing.

 Hyaluronic acid in skincare has become a multi-billion dollar skincare ingredient.
 It will appear in various forms, from inexpensive sodium hyaluronate to hydrolysed hyaluronic acid, a gel-like substance used in dermal fillers to fill the underlying skin where a wrinkle has formed.

 Before you run for the next big thing in hyaluronic acid, wait.
-The myriad of HA serums and other clever hydrating formulations feel amazing, especially if your skin looks tired and dehydrated.
+The myriad HA serums and other clever hydrating formulations feel amazing, especially if your skin looks tired and dehydrated.

-Still, that instant hit of hyaluronic acid is not a long term fix for the loss of volume or the absence of hyaluronic acid in the deeper layer of your skin.
+Still, that instant hit of hyaluronic acid is not a long-term fix for the loss of volume or the absence of hyaluronic acid in the deeper layer of your skin.

-It’s worth noting hyaluronic acid pulls water or moisture towards itself, usually from the atmosphere which can lead to a constant craving for more moisture.
+It’s worth noting hyaluronic acid pulls water or moisture towards itself, usually from the atmosphere, which can lead to a constant craving for more moisture.

 5 skin saving solutions for facial volume loss.